WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

   :random:
   :answer_a: window.MyFunction = function(a,b) { ... };
   :answer_b: function MyFunction(a,b) { ... }
-  :answer_c: var MyFunction = function(a,b) { ... };
+  :answer_c: let MyFunction = function(a,b) { ... };
   :correct: a
   :feedback_a: Correct.
   :feedback_b: Incorrect.
   :feedback_c: Incorrect.

-  Which of the following ways to define a function will allow the function to be re-defined after a web page has been loaded.
+  Which of the following function definitions allow the function to be re-defined after a web page has been loaded?

 .. mchoice:: 2.3.6
   :random: